FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation: Related Work

 \subsection{Audio and Speech Language Models}

-Although LLMs have achieved human-expert capabilities, their generation is inherently grounded in textual input.
-Consequently, to advance toward artificial general intelligence (AGI), numerous studies have explored extending LLMs to the audio (including speech) modality.
-Models such as AudioPaLM~\citep{AudioPaLM}, Kimi-Audio~\citep{Kimi-audio}, Qwen-Audio~\citep{qwen-audio}, and Qwen2-Audio~\citep{qwen2-audio} demonstrate that frame-level speech features extracted from a speech encoder can be integrated into the LLM embedding space for end-to-end spoken understanding.
+To advance large language models (LLMs) toward comprehensive multimodal understanding, numerous studies have explored extending them to the audio modality.
+Models such as AudioPaLM~\citep{AudioPaLM}, Kimi-Audio~\citep{Kimi-audio}, and Qwen-Audio~\citep{qwen-audio,qwen2-audio} have demonstrated that integrating frame-level speech features into the LLM embedding space enables effective end-to-end spoken understanding.

-However, most of these models are primarily trained on short-form speech (typically under 30–60 seconds), limiting their ability to accurately process multi-minute inputs.
-To address this limitation, Voxtral-Mini, and Voxtral-Small~\citep{Voxtral}, Audio-Flamingo3~\citep{AF3} introduced additional long-context training strategies and frame-level cross-attention for modality adaptation, enabling LLMs to better handle long-form speech.
-These works demonstrate that long-form speech reasoning is feasible when trained with sufficient data and computation.
+However, most of these models are primarily trained on short-form speech (typically under 60 seconds), severely limiting their ability to process multi-minute inputs.
+To address this limitation, recent models like Voxtral~\citep{Voxtral} and Audio-Flamingo3~\citep{AF3} introduced long-context training strategies and frame-level cross-attention for modality adaptation.
+Despite their strong progress, these approaches still rely on dense frame-level cross-attention or repeated window-level processing.
+This reliance introduces prohibitive computational overhead when handling multi-minute speech, failing to resolve the fundamental challenge of efficiently aligning long-form speech with LLMs under strict FLOPs constraints.

-Phi-4-Multimodal~\citep{phi4-m}, Gemini~2.5~\citep{gemini}, and Qwen2.5-Omni~\citep{qwen2-omni} further show that LLMs can perform well across diverse modalities—including images, video, and speech—when trained on massive curated datasets.
-While powerful, their processing pipelines still depend on dense frame-level representations and incur substantial computational overhead for long-form speech inputs.

-Notably, speech is one of the richest and semantically structured acoustic modalities.
-As a result, effective speech–LLM integration is essential for building systems capable of natural, interactive human communication.
-Despite strong progress, existing approaches typically rely on dense frame-level cross-attention or repeated window-level processing, both of which introduce substantial computational cost when handling multi-minute speech.
-Even models explicitly trained on long-form speech do not directly address the challenge of efficiently aligning long-form speech representations with the LLM under strict FLOPs constraints.

-This gap motivates our work.
-Rather than merely enabling LLMs to process long-form speech, we aim to design a mechanism that efficiently compresses and aligns long-range speech features.